Batunacun2020/XGBoost-SHAP-values/README.md

 </p>

 ## Imbalance issue
+About 10.2% of the total area has experienced grassland degradation.
+We simulate the grassland degradation as a binary classification task by using ML model.
 The data has an unbalanced distribution for class 0 (non degradation, 90% of the total area) and class 1 (degradation, 10% of total area) of about 9:1.
 In machine learning group, the unevenly distributed  data generally led to overfitting or lost of important information.
 In a bid to avoid bias, differenet samplling strategies should be imported.
 The sampling method generally includes balanced and imbalanced sample strategies.
 In this study, we tested various balanced sampling strategies to identify the most suitable one.
-Canonical ML algorithms assume that data is roughly balanced in different classes.
+Canonical ML algorithms assume that data is roughly balanced in different classes.In real situations, however, the data is usually skewed, and smaller classes often carry more important information and knowledge than larger ones.
+It is therefore important to develop learning from imbalanced data to build real-world models.

 ### Smplling stratigies
- In real situations, however, the data is usually skewed, and smaller classes often carry more important information and knowledge than larger ones.
-It is therefore important to develop learning from imbalanced data to build real-world models.
-To ensure a highly accurate GD model, we introduced four different sampling methods in this study(following figure).
+We introduced four different sampling methods in this study.
+**Over-sampling**：Artificial points are added to the minority class of an imbalanced sampling set, making it equal to the majority class and resulting in equal sized samples.
+**Under-sampling**: Points are removed from a majority class of an imbalanced sampling set, making it equal to the minority class and resulting in equal sized samples.
+**Imbalanced-sampling**: Random data sampling, but with the same share of the sampled class, resulting in unequal sized samples.
+**Balanced sampling**: Random data sampling, resulting in equal sized samples.

 <p align="center">
   <img src="https://github.com/Batunacun2020/XGBoost-SHAP-values/blob/master/Four%20sampling%20strategies%20used%20in%20this%20project.png" height=70% width=70%>